 JEE Main Preparation Tips

-- Begin from the scratch – Fundamentals play a vital role prior to preparations.
-Always concentrate on structuring the basics for all the subjects.
+- Begin from scratch – Fundamentals play a vital role in JEE Main.
+Always concentrate on structuring and understanding the basics of all the subjects.
 When the basics are strong, learning becomes easier.

-- Prepare a timetable – JEE Mains preparation curriculum is extensive.
+- Prepare a timetable – JEE Main preparation curriculum is extensive.
 Hence, it should be scheduled to gain the best results.
 Split the syllabus into different parts according to your benefit.
 It can be limited to a chapter or a unit.
 Follow the timetable and avoid distractions in between.

 - Befriend books – For JEE Main preparations, NCERT textbooks are a must, no matter which subject it is.
 Therefore solve NCERT textbooks before moving to other references.
 Also, remember to choose the right study resources which will help you study productively.

-- Read, Revise and Rehearse – Revise each and every topic that is learned Do not keep it pending.
+- Read, Revise and Rehearse – Revise each and every topic that is learned.
+Do not keep it pending.
 Be a smart learner.
-Do not spend much of time only on revising.
-Hence, revision helps the candidates to recall everything that is studied.
+Revision helps the candidates to recall everything that is studied.

 - Take up the Mock tests – Another important key to succeed in JEE Main is to take mock tests.
 Attend the tests that are released by the official websites.
 This indeed provides you with an actual feel of writing the online exams.